ionitalorenacristina/POC_Simulation-/README.md

 The goal of this step was to resolve each input company to a real-world entity using the candidate matches provided by the client’s database.
 The process included the following steps:

 1. **Data Simplification**
-    Created two auxiliary columns: `input_simplified` and `db_name`, removing spaces, punctuation, slashes, and converting all text to uppercase to standardize the names.
+    Created two auxiliary columns: `input_simplified` and `db_name`, removing spaces, punctuation, slashes, and converting all text to uppercase to standardize the company names.

 2. **Name Matching**
     Compared simplified names using substring search; assigned `1` if there was a match, `0` otherwise.

 3. **Country and City Matching**
     Country: exact match → `Yes` / `No`
-    City: substring match to account for administrative variants (e.g., 'Augsburg municipality' vs 'Augsburg') → `Yes` / `No`
+    City: substring match to account for administrative variants (e.g. 'Augsburg municipality' vs 'Augsburg') = `Yes` / `No`

 4. **Match Level Determination**
     High: name_match = 1 AND country = Yes AND city = Yes